brightdata/trendscan/README.md

 ## Features

-- Aggregates company and social data from Crunchbase, LinkedIn, Reddit, Twitter/X
+- Aggregates company and social data from Crunchbase, LinkedIn, and Reddit.
 - Automates web scraping via CrewAI agents and Bright Data MCP (handles JS rendering, proxy rotation, and CAPTCHAs)
 - AI-powered analysis and insight generation with Gemini models
 - Real-time visualization in a [Streamlit](https://streamlit.io/) dashboard